 Medicine's information explosion is acutely felt in highly technical specialties like Surgery.
 Emerging techniques and technologies that may directly impact patient care are being developed and tested constantly.
 When validated, these skills need to be disseminated to the practicing surgeon or surgeon-in-training in a thorough and timely fashion.
 This type of education requires a unique mechanism and setting that considers both the conceptual and practical aspects of the surgeon's needs.

 Surgical Technique and Technology Laboratory

 The Department of Orthopaedic Surgery at MedStar Union Memorial Hospital has a Surgical Technique and Technology (STAT) Laboratory.
 This facility encompasses nearly 5000 square feet of space and includes a 2500 square foot surgical training area, a conference area capable of seating up to 30 people, and a biomechanics research facility.
-The laboratory facilities are supervised by Brent Parks, MSc Director of the STAT Lab.

 The STAT lab facility will accommodate up to 6 surgical stations for arthroscopic training courses and up to 4 surgical tables for training in minimally invasive techniques.
 This facility is well equipped and staffed to handle all types of surgical training courses.
 We have six (6) complete arthroscopic towers and a full complement of arthroscopic surgical instruments, as well as a full complement of basic surgical instrumentation.